 Student Health Requirements

 Due to the special demands of the nursing program and the need to protect patients and students, students in the accelerated nursing program are required to have a physical examination and prescribed lab tests prior to the start of the school year.
 A current, complete health form including the prescribed lab tests must be on file in the Department of Nursing by the date specified in the admission letter in order for the student to participate in clinical learning experiences.
 Nursing students are required to discuss with their nursing faculty advisors any health factors that may affect their capacity to perform as professional nurses.
 NOTE: New York State Department of Health and individual health care agencies also require additional protective measures prior to caring for patients.
-Presently, health care agencies require a positive rubella titer or evidence of immunization, a PPD, influenza vaccination, varicella immunization or positive titer and Hepatitis B vaccination or its declination.)
-Last semester students in the accelerated program are required to have a completed health update and PPD prior to the beginning of their last semester.
+Presently, health care agencies require a positive rubella titer or evidence of immunization, a PPD, influenza vaccination, varicella immunization or positive titer and Hepatitis B vaccination or its declination.
+Required health screening and required immunizations may change and students will need to adhere to those changes.
+Last semester students are required to provide an annual health update and screening consistent with current guidelines prior to the beginning of their last semester.
 An annual Flu vaccine is also required by the health care institutions and must be obtained before November 10 of each fall semester.

 The majority of the clinical facilities are located in Rochester, 16 miles east of the Brockport campus.
 Transportation to and from clinical sites is the student's responsibility.
 Students must have a valid NYS driver's license and have access to their own car.
 It is not always possible for students to share rides with other nursing students to all clinical sites.